AlysonBasilio/rinha-de-backend-2025/README.md

 # Payment Processor API

-A Rails 8 application that provides a secure, idempotent payment processing API with precise money handling, robust validation, and external payment service integration with automatic fallback capabilities.
+A Rails 8 application that provides a secure, idempotent payment processing API with precise money handling, robust validation, and external payment service integration with automatic fallback capabilities and service usage tracking.

 ## Table of Contents